Workshop Title: Gender Bias

 Designed in an interactive format, the workshop is for about 120 minutes.
 The workshop focuses on basic concepts and relies on cases for discussion.
-The workshop content is organized in three main sections: (A) Review of Knowledge, (B) Experiences as Cases, and (C) Strategies for Enabling Inclusion Addressing Gender Bias (and intersections with other axes of difference).
+The workshop content is organized in three main sections: (A) Review of Knowledge, (B) Experiences as Cases, and (C) Strategies for Enabling Inclusion to Address Gender Bias (and intersections of gender with other axes of difference).

 ________________________________________________________________________________________Workshop Title: Gender Bias – Advanced Module